What types of podiatry and foot care supports do we fund?

 • foot care, such as toenail cutting or callus removal to prevent foot-related problems

-• a detailed assessment at the end of your care plan, to make sure your next plan includes the right amount of support.
+• a detailed assessment at the end of your care plan.
+This is to make sure your next plan includes the right amount of support.

 What if you need assistive technology?